umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings.md

----
-versionFrom: 9.0.0
-versionTo: 10.0.0
----

 # Project Settings

 When working with a Umbraco Cloud project, you can handle a lot of the project configuration directly in the Umbraco Cloud Portal.
-You can manage team members, database connections, hostnames/domains, security settings, SSL certificates, deployment webhooks, upgrade plan, project usage, advanced settings, rename, or delete the project.
+You can manage the following configurations from the **Settings** dropdown:

+- View Project Overview
+- Team Members
+- Database Connection Details
+- Hostnames/Domains
+- Security Settings
+- Content Delivery Network (CDN) Caching and Optimizations
+- Deployment Webhooks
+- Secure Sockets Layer (SSL) certificates
+- Upgrade Plan
+- Rename Project
+- Advanced Settings
+- Project Usage
+- Dedicated Resources
+- Delete the project.

 ![settings](images/project-settings-v10.png)